project-meucci/thimm.github.io/docs/Agtech - So What?/Lean-farming-jana-hocken-brings-toyotas-famous-operating-model-to-agriculture.md

 ---
-title: Lean Farming - Jana Hocken brings Toyota's famous operating model to agriculture
+title: Lean Farming Jana Hocken Brings Toyotas Famous Operating Model To Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-05-19)